Convex-Dev/design/blog/2024-09-30-cvm-reader/index.md

 The Convex Reader is now about **10x faster than before**.
 It can now parse roughly 15 MB/s of CVX data files into lattice data structures per thread, up from about 1.5 MB/s before.

 That's pretty fast: remember we are transforming text into full cryptographically verifiable lattice data structures here, not simply scanning a file to gather statistics.
-It's certainly comparable to high-performance JSON parsing libraries that produce full object trees.
+It's certainly comparable to high-performance JSON parsing libraries that produce full object graphs.

 This means that you can confidently implement high performance APIs that take `application/cvx` data as input, such as in the Convex REST API Server over HTTPS.